Dr. Katherine Lewitzke

-Dr. Lewitzke is the founder of Bight Pine Behavioral Health.
-She is a proud Michigan native, where she completed both her undergraduate and graduate degrees.
-Dr. Lewitzke finished herpost-doctoral training in assessment and neuropsychology at a private practice under board certified and board eligible supervisors.
-She also spent a semester teaching at Oakland Community College.
+Dr. Lewitzke is the founder of Bright Pine Behavioral Health and a Michigan native, where she completed both her undergraduate and graduate studies.
+After finishing her post-doctoral training in assessment and neuropsychology at a private practice under board certified and board eligible supervisors, Dr. Lewitzke spent a semester teaching at Oakland Community College.

 Recognized as a Metro-Detroit Mom Approved Doc by Metro Parent, Dr. Lewitzke specializes in assisting individuals diagnosed with ADHD, autism, academic difficulties, behavioral concerns, emotional difficulties, and giftedness.
 She takes a systems and strength-based approach to understanding and designing treatment plans, and is known for being a compassionate clinician who advocates for her patients and their families.

 In addition to her clinical work, Dr. Lewitzke has been appointed as a board member for the Michigan Association of Gifted Children (MAGC) and provides training and supervision to other clinicians.
 Dr. Lewitzke is also known for her expertise in the field of behavioral health and her dedication to raising awareness and improving access to care.
 She hosts her own podcast, “Psych Confidential”, where she discusses important topics in mental health and provides insights and advice to listeners.
 Dr. Lewitzke has also made appearances on various other podcasts and has been featured on local television stations such as Channel 7 WXYZ Detroit.
 Through her work in the media, she has become a trusted and respected voice in the community, helping to break down stigma and provide much-needed resources and support to those in need